Erica635241/SemEval-2014-Task-1/README.md

 # SemEval-2014-Task-1
 In this project, I will focus on building a model for multi-output learning using the SemEval 2014 Task 1 dataset.
-This dataset contains text samples, each associated with multiple labels, reflecting complex relationships inherent in real-world data.
-Given two text fragments, the goal is to assign a similarity score that reflects their meaning closeness, which is useful in applications such as machine translation, information retrieval, and text summarization.
+Given two text sentences, the goal is to assign a similarity score that reflects their meaning closeness and entailment categorical.

 This project will provide valuable insights into how machine learning can effectively deal with multi-label classification challenges.